sicamois/amplify-form/README.md

 // Path to the JSON representation of the GraphQL Schema import schema from '../graphql/schema.json';

-// Import function to process the Form values import addItem from '../utilities/add-item';
+// Import function to process the Form values (see below for example code) import addItem from '../utilities/add-item';

 export default Home = () => {